Travis Kvapil: 2005–present

-During the 2004 NASCAR seasons, Kvapil signed for a driver development program with Roger Penske, in hopes of moving up to the Cup Series.
-It was believed by many that Penske was planning to bring Kvapil to the Cup Series for 2005; Penske and Kvapil did not comment the truth or falseness of the rumors.
+During the 2004 NASCAR seasons, Kvapil signed for a driver development program with Roger Penske, in hopes of moving up to the Cup Series while bypassing the Busch Series.
+It was believed by many that Penske was planning to bring Kvapil to the Cup Series for 2005 while he had minimal Busch Series experience; Penske and Kvapil did not comment the truth or falseness of the rumors.
 However, at the end of the 2004 season, Kvapil made his first NEXTEL Cup Series start at Martinsville Speedway.
 Kvapil drove the No. 06 Mobil 1-sponsored Dodge, the fourth car on the track from Penske Racing.
 He made three additional starts in the No. 06 in preparation for driving Penske Racing's No. 77 in 2005.
 In 2005, Kvapil took over the Penske's No. 77 Kodak-sponsored Dodge full-time, replacing Brendan Gaughan.

-Kvapil scored his first ever Nextel Cup Series Top 10 at Brisol Motor Speedway when he finished seventh in the Food City 500.
-He picked up another Top 10 at Phoenix International Raceway during the Checker Auto Parts 500.
-These two Top 10 finishes pushed Kvapil to finish 33rd in the point standings during his first season in the series.
+Kvapil scored his first ever Nextel Cup Series top-ten at Bristol Motor Speedway when he finished seventh in the Food City 500.
+He picked up another top-ten at Phoenix International Raceway during the Checker Auto Parts 500.
+These two top-ten finishes pushed Kvapil to finish 33rd in the point standings during his first season in the series.
 When the season ended, the Penske Racing No. 77 team temporarily disbanded when Kodak pulled out of the sponsorship deal.

 After his departure from Penske, Kvapil signed with PPI Motorsports for the 2006 NASCAR Sprint Cup season.
 He drove the No. 32 Tide-sponsored Chevrolet for the 2006 season.
 He had his best finishes of the season at Kansas Speedway, Pocono Raceway, and Talladega Superspeedway, where he finished 19th in all three of those events.
 Kvapil finished the season 36th in points, and was forced to find a new ride for the next season as his PPI contract only lasted one year.
 PPI eventually shut down after the 2006 due to the inability to find a sponsor to replace Tide.
 The team also did not have a manufacturer commitment for the 2007 NASCAR Sprint Cup season.